 Once a zero-trust framework successfully identifies a user or device, it must have controls in place to grant application, file and service access to only what is absolutely required.
 Depending on the technology used, access control can be completely based on user identity, or it can incorporate some form of network segmentation in addition to user and device identification.
 This is known as microsegmentation, which is used to create highly granular and secure subsets within a network where the user or device can connect and access only the resources and services it needs.

 Proper monitoring of device behavior is another aspect of a zero-trust network.
 Once access is granted, teams should deploy tools that continuously monitor a device's behavior on the network.
-Knowing who or what the user or device is talking to and at what frequency can help determine whether things are operating normally -- or if some sort of malicious behavior is occurring.
-Modern tools, such as network detection and response or AI for IT operations platforms, can assist with network monitoring using AI, machine learning and data analysis.
+Knowing who or what the user or device is talking to and at what frequency can determine whether things are operating normally or if malicious behavior is occurring.
+Modern tools, such as network detection and response or AIOps platforms, can assist with network monitoring and threat identification, prioritization and alerting using AI, machine learning, and data analysis.

 4. Consider remote access

 Remote access is an increasingly important part of any corporate network infrastructure.
-Legacy remote access VPN connectivity has proven cumbersome and inefficient in an era of hybrid cloud computing.
+Legacy remote access VPN connectivity has proven cumbersome and inefficient in an era of cloud/edge computing and remote workforces.
 Additionally, VPN access controls enabled far too much network access than what enterprises needed, turning remote access into a major security risk over the years.

-To remedy this problem, suppliers have released new remote access methods and services to bring remote connectivity back in line with a zero-trust methodology.
-The benefits of these remote access methods include the following:
+To remedy this problem, suppliers released new remote access methods and services to bring remote connectivity back in line with a zero-trust methodology.
+The benefits of these zero-trust and remote access methods include the following:

 - improved authentication;